-Inspection, testing and certification
+7. Inspection, testing and certification

-9.1.
-The alteration or additions themselves (the installation of the replacement consumer unit and any other new work, such as additional final circuits) should be verified fully in accordance with the requirements of Section 641 of BS 7671, as amended, and an Electrical Installation Certificate, together with schedules of inspection and schedules of test results, based on the models in Appendix 6 of BS 7671, should be given by the installer to the customer (Regulations 644.1 and 644.3).
+- 7.1 The alteration or additions themselves (the installation of the replacement consumer unit and any other new work, such as additional final circuits) should be verified fully in accordance with the requirements of Section 641 of BS 7671, as amended, and an Electrical Installation Certificate, including schedules of inspection, circuit details and test results, based on the models in Appendix 6 of BS 7671, should be given by the installer to the customer (Regulations 644.1 and 644.3). - 7.2.
+As a minimum, the following tests should be carried out on the existing circuits connected to the replacement consumer unit: - A test of the continuity of the protective conductor of each circuit, to the point or accessory electrically furthest from the consumer unit and to each accessible exposedconductive- part. - A test of the continuity of ring final circuit conductors on all ring final circuits. - A measurement of the combined insulation resistance of all the circuits in the installation.
+The measurement need only be made between the line and neutral conductors connected together and the protective conductor connected to the earthing arrangement, to avoid potential damage to any electronic components.

-- 9.2.
-As a minimum, the following tests should be carried out on the existing circuits connected to the replacement consumer unit: - A test of the continuity of the protective conductor of each circuit, to the point or accessory electrically furthest from the consumer unit and to each accessible exposed-conductive-part. - A test of the continuity of ring final circuit conductors on all ring final circuits. - A measurement of the combined insulation resistance of all the circuits.
-The measurement need only be made between the line and neutral conductors connected together and the protective conductor connected to the earthing arrangement, to avoid potential damage to any electronic components. - A confirmtion of the polarity, - A test to establish the fault loop impedance (Zs), at each accessible socket-outlet and at least one point or accessory in every other circuit, preferably the point or accessory electrically furthest from the consumer unit. - Note: Testing of each RCD using both a test instrument and the integral test facility in the device should have been carried out under Section 9.1 of this Guide. - 9.3.
-The Electrical Installation Certificate should identify, in the Comments on existing installation section, any defects which exist in the reconnected circuits for which improvement is recommended (observations that would warrant a code C3 classification in an Electrical Installation Condition Report).
-If a full Electrical Installation Condition Report on the installation has not been provided as part of the work, consideration should be given by the installer to stating this on the certificate with a recommendation that a Condition Report should be carried out.
+- A confirmation of the supply polarity. - A test to establish the fault loop impedance (Zs), at each accessible socket-outlet and at least one point or accessory in every other circuit, preferably the point or accessory electrically furthest from the consumer unit. - A test of each installed RCD (RCCB or RCBO) using both a test instrument and the device's integral test button. - 7.3.
+The Electrical Installation Certificate should identify, in the Comments on existing installation section, any defects which exist in the reconnected circuits.

+If a full Electrical Installation Condition Report on the installation has not been provided as part of the work, consideration should be given by the installer to stating this on the certificate with a strong recommendation that an Electrical Installation Condition Report should be carried out.

-10. Lighting circuits having no protective conductor
+8. Lighting circuits having no protective conductor

-- 10.1.
-This guidance fully recognises that unearthed lighting circuits do not comply with BS 7671. - 10.2.
-In homes built before 1966, the Wiring Regulations current at that time did not require a protective conductor to be taken to every lighting point and related accessory as is the case nowadays. - 10.3.
-It is strongly recommended that a lighting circuit having no protective conductor should not be reconnected unless: - it is rewired with cables having a protective conductor, or - a circuit protective conductor is provided with a means of connection available at all accessible points of that circuit. - 10.4.
-Where the customer will not agree to one of the remedial measures described in Section 10.3. of this Guide the customer should be advised that the circuit cannot be reconnected unless they agree to have all associated metallic or Class I fittings or accessories present replaced by all-insulated or Class II alternatives. - 10.5.
-Risk assessment testing for a lighting circuit having no protective conductor with metallic or Class I fittings or accessories - 10.5.1.
-As an absolute last resort and only where the customer will not agree to either the provision of a protective conductor for the circuit or the replacement of all metallic or Class I fittings or accessories by similar items of Class II construction, the following risk assessment may be applied, with all testing carried out with the supply to the consumer unit in question safely isolated: - 10.5.2.
-Carry out a continuity test applied between the earthing terminal in the
+- 8.1.
+This guidance recognises that unearthed lighting circuits do not comply with BS 7671. - 8.2.
+In homes built before 1966, the Wiring Regulations current at that time did not require a protective conductor to be taken to every lighting point and related accessory, as is the case nowadays.
+However, with the increased use of Class 1 fittings and the probability of changes being made that would impair the effectiveness of the applied protective measure of double or reinforced insulation (412.1.2) this noncompliance should not be ignored. - 8.3 A lighting circuit having no protective conductor should not be reconnected unless: - it is rewired with cables having a protective conductor, or - a circuit protective conductor is provided with a means of connection available at all accessible points of that circuit. - 8.4.
+Where the customer will not agree to one of the remedial measures described in Section 8.3 of this Guide, the customer should be advised that the circuit cannot be reconnected unless they agree to have all associated metallic or Class I fittings or accessories present replaced by all-insulated or Class II alternatives